Film stars Benedict Cumberbatch and Olivia Colman coming to North Sands Beach

-Two stars of the big and small screen are said to be coming to North Sands Beach in Salcombe preparing to film for ‘The Roses’ which is a new version of the 1989 black comedy ‘The War of the Roses’.
+A major film and a TV series are being shot right here in the South Hams - and it means a busy time for star-spotters!

-The film will star Benedict Cumberbatch and Olivia Colman along with Jay Roach.
+Benedict Cumberbatch and Olivia Colman are said to be coming to North Sands Beach in Salcombe preparing to film for ‘The Roses’ which is a new Netflix version of the 1989 black comedy ‘The War of the Roses’.

 The synopsis says: "Life seems easy for picture-perfect couple Theo (Cumberbatch) and Ivy (Colman): successful careers, great kids, an enviable sex life.